nalmadi/EMIP-Toolkit/README.md

 # Examples and tutorial:
 The Jupyter Notebook file "EMIP Toolkit Examples.ipynb" contains examples and a tutorial on using the EMIP Toolkit.
 The file describes the required file structure and raw EMIP files and metadata from http://emipws.org/.

+# Suggested Workflow
+Below is the suggested workflow for contribuiting to this project:

+1. Fork the repository to your account.
+2. Make changes to the main branch in your forked repo.
+3. Test that everything still works.
+4. Create a pull request to merge the updated code/changes to the main EMIP repository.
+5. Respond to questions with project maintainers to get pull-requests accepted.

 # Corrected Dataset:
 The directory “Corrected EMIP Dataset” includes our second contribution of a filtered, corrected, and processed version of the EMIP dataset.